How the Seahawks’ Riq Woolen hopes to become the NFL’s best cornerback

 But once Woolen returns he vows to set about achieving his goal of becoming the NFL’s best cornerback.

-That’s a far cry from what he was trying to do a year ago this time, when he was a fifth-round pick from the University of Texas-San Antonio with only roughly two years experience playing corner.
+That’s a far cry from what he was trying to do a year ago this time, when he was a fifth-round pick from the University of Texas-San Antonio with only roughly two years of experience playing corner.

 As Woolen noted Monday, “People didn’t think I could play in this league, or they would have thought I was a special-teams guy.”